-If you’re wondering how to legally get married in Portugal, I’ve put together a thorough guide to make things easier for you.
+If you’re wondering how to legally get married in Portugal, and you’re planning a wedding in Portugal – I’ve put together a thorough guide to make things easier for you.
 Portugal is one of my favourite places to shoot, and since my mother lives there, I head back a couple times a year to visit her and shoot a couple of weddings too!

 Weddings in Portugal